 During the first year, students must register for two research rotations: BIOPHYS 890 (Fall and Winter).
 A minimum of 6 credits of 890 must be completed in order to achieve candidacy.
 Tips on choosing rotations.

-B. Biophysics Core (four courses)
+B. Biophysics Core (three courses)

 - Biophysical Chemistry I (Biophysics 520)